Catastrophic interference: The Sequential Learning Problem: McCloskey and Cohen (1989)

 In their second connectionist model, McCloskey and Cohen attempted to replicate the study on retroactive interference in humans by Barnes and Underwood (1959).
 They trained the model on A-B and A-C lists and used a context pattern in the input vector (input pattern), to differentiate between the lists.
-Specifically the network was trained to responds with the right B response when shown the A stimulus and A-B context pattern and to respond with the correct C response when shown the A stimulus and the A-C context pattern.
+Specifically the network was trained to respond with the right B response when shown the A stimulus and A-B context pattern and to respond with the correct C response when shown the A stimulus and the A-C context pattern.
 When the model was trained concurrently on the A-B and A-C items then the network readily learned all of the associations correctly.
 In sequential training the A-B list was trained first, followed by the A-C list.
 After each presentation of the A-C list, performance was measured for both the A-B and A-C lists.
 They found that the amount of training on the A-C list in Barnes and Underwood study that lead to 50% correct responses, lead to nearly 0% correct responses by the backpropagation network.
 Furthermore, they found that the network tended to show responses that looked like the C response pattern when the network was prompted to give the B response pattern.
 This indicated that the A-C list apparently had overwritten the A-B list.
-This could be likened to learning the word dog, followed by learning the word stool and then finding that you cannot recognize the word cat well but instead think of the word stool when presented with the word dog.
+This could be likened to learning the word dog, followed by learning the word stool and then finding that you think of the word stool when presented with the word dog.

 McCloskey and Cohen tried to reduce interference through a number of manipulations including changing the number of hidden units, changing the value of the learning rate parameter, overtraining on the A-B list, freezing certain connection weights, changing target values 0 and 1 instead 0.1 and 0.9.
-However none of these manipulations satisfactorily reduced the catastrophic interference exhibited by the networks.
+However, none of these manipulations satisfactorily reduced the catastrophic interference exhibited by the networks.

 Overall, McCloskey and Cohen (1989) concluded that: